 When toggled, you’ll receive a popup window where you’ll need to confirm your choice by selecting Pause.

 If you choose to delete all of your browsing histories, your saved passwords will be wiped too.
 Make sure that you remember your passwords before proceeding.
 If you happen to have a Password Manager application like LastPass already set up, performing this action will not affect it.

 Before we cover how you’ll go about deleting all of your currently collected Google Activity, we’ll go over how to archive it for personal use.
 So, if you’d like to have a chance to download your Google search history, continue on to the next section.

 If you feel you’ll want to look back fondly on some of your past browsing escapades, Google provides you with a way to hold on to your search history.
 To procure an archived list of your browsing history so that you can always have access to the data, you’ll need to:

-- Scroll down the page until you find the “Download, delete, or make a plan for your data” section.
+Scroll down the page until you find the “Download, delete, or make a plan for your data” section.
 Click on “Download your data”.

-- You’re taken to a page where you’ll need to select which data you want to include in the archive download.
+You’re taken to a page where you’ll need to select which data you want to include in the archive download.
 By default, all options are toggled on.
 If you’d like, there is a Select None button that will deselect all of the options making it easier if you only wish to download a smaller amount of data.

-- Choose what format you’d like your archive to be downloaded in.
+Choose what format you’d like your archive to be downloaded in.
 Your options are “File type” (either .zip or .tgz), “Archive size” (ranging from 1GB to 50GB), and “Delivery method” (provided options in the image).

-Depending on what services you have connected to your Google Account, you will find your data archive waiting for you at the delivery method of choice.
+Depending on the services you have connected to your Google Account, you will find your data archive waiting for you at the delivery method of choice.
 It is here where you have the option of downloading the file to your PC (or Mac).

 Now onto the deletion process.